 It is important, before you do any work on your garage door, that you wear the proper safety equipment and use the correct tools.
 Failure to do so can lead to injury, especially when dealing with a large and powerful machine like a garage door.
-You will need:

 - Vice grip

 - Winding bars

 First, you should consider the size of your door, as well as the size of your cable.